-Adjacent to the Faculty is Te Kohinga Mārama Marae, a focal point for pōwhiri and hui.
+Adjacent to the School is Te Kohinga Mārama Marae, a focal point for pōwhiri and hui.
 The marae can also be used as an educational resource and a venue for visiting schools.

 Study Teaching (Mātauranga Māori/Māori Medium) in these qualifications

 Study Teaching (Mātauranga Māori/Māori Medium) as a specialisation of

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Visit our Scholarship Finder for information about possible scholarships

 Graduate study options

 Expand to see graduate study options

 If you are a graduate fluent in te reo Māori and are interested in becoming a teacher, talk to us about Te Toi Arareo Master of Teaching and Learning (Māori Medium)*.
 Developed in collaboration with whānau, hapū and iwi, this programme meets the criteria demanded in today’s kura and wharekura.
 The Te Toi Arareo Master of Teaching and Learning (Māori Medium) is not being offered in 2020 - but please contact us to find out about other study options.